A collection of delicious, healthy Thanksgiving recipes that will save you from that awful food coma!

-A creamy, delicious crustless pumpkin pie that has tons of flavor but far fewer carbs and calories than traditional pumpkin pie.
+One of my favorite healthy Thanksgiving recipes, this creamy and delicious crustless pumpkin pie has tons of flavor but far fewer carbs and calories than a traditional pie.

 At just 167 calories for a generous slice (135 calories for the low carb option), you can go ahead and have a slice or two!
 Or try this creamy keto pumpkin pie for an even lower carb version.

 12. Crustless chocolate pie

 Not everyone likes pumpkin pie, so I usually make this crustless chocolate pie on Thanksgiving as well.
 It’s a dense, intensely chocolatey pie, exquisite with homemade whipped cream.
 Just 195 calories for a generous slice!